Accessing and editing data¶

 >>> item.sequence = 'ACCGTGGAGAGCGCGTTGCA'

-Obviously, and again, if the original instance is an Align
+Obviously, and again, if the original instance is an Align, the

 sequence length must be kept constant.